Can you share your story?

-If you are pregnant and your baby is due to arrive between November 2019 and March 2020 you may be interested in taking part in a program in which medical students at Cambridge University learn from pregnant people.
+If you are pregnant and your baby is due to arrive between November and March, you may be interested in taking part in a programme in which medical students at Cambridge University learn from pregnant people.
 The visits are completely confidential and your name will not be mentioned in any coursework.
 The students will not be examining you at any time.

 What does it involve?

-The Preparing for Patients program helps students learn about pregnancy and the importance of building a relationship with patients.
-The students are in their third year, studying medical science but have not yet started seeing patients.
+The Preparing for Patients module helps students learn about pregnancy and the importance of building a relationship with patients.
+The students are in their third year, studying medical science and have only met a few patients.
 The course enables them to gain broader, more personal knowledge of how being pregnant and having a child affects you and your family.
 It also helps to connect their studies with real life.

 How can I volunteer?

-If you are interested in taking part, please complete the form on the right and return via email: email@example.com or post to:
+If you are interested in taking part, please email: firstname.lastname@example.org

 For information on how we use the information you provide to us when you volunteer, please see our policy here.